FuelLabs/fuel-core/docs/fuel-sync-design.md

 The first and second approaches require an additional request/response round to get the block.
 But the network passive resource consumption is low.
-With the first approach, malicious peers can report unreal heights, and we need to handle those cases in the code.
-With the second case, we can verify the block's validity and start the synchronization process only in the case of validity.
+With the first approach, malicious peers can report unreal heights, and FS needs to handle those cases in the code.
+With the second case, FS can verify the block's validity and start the synchronization process only in the case of validity.